FearsomeTuna/Hybrid/README.md

 Sketch_EITZ dataset (better known as TU_Berlin in the literature) can be found [here](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/), though for our purposes, we use a lower size version found on [this](https://github.com/jmsaavedrar/convnet2) repo.

-Here we show the second and third ways described in <a href='#preparation'>Dataset preparation</a>.
-The following script generates custom files with path information and also custom byte image files from TU_Berlin dataset, saving them to folders within `SAN/dataset` folder.
+Here we show the second way described in <a href='#preparation'>Dataset preparation</a>.
+The following script generates custom files with path information from TU_Berlin dataset, saving them to folders within `SAN/dataset` folder.
 To run generic python files inside conda environment, we use `run_env.sh` script.
 This just activates conda environment and passes remaining arguments to python file:

 ```shell
 # downloaded file: EITZ.zip from second link